kararei/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 The contact details are entered in an invalid format
     * 2a1.
-System displays an error message: "Invalid command format.
-Correct format: addContact n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…"
+System displays an error message stating the add contact format is invalid.
     * 2a2.
 Use case resumes at step 1.
 * 2b.
 The contact already exists in the system (same email).
     * 2b1.
-System displays an error message: "This contact already exists in the system."
+System displays an error message that the email is already in use.
     * 2b2.
 Use case ends.
 * 2c.
 The email entered is invalid (i.e. email does not follow the required standard).
     * 2c1.
-System displays an error message: "Emails should be of the format local-part@domain and adhere to the following constraints:" followed by the description of the required email format.
+System displays an error message on the right email format.
     * 2c2.
 Use case resumes at step 1.

 **Use case: Add a Trip**